Darjeeling Region

 Old darjeelingSoon the exploration and investigation began to develop the site as a sanatorium.
 General Lloyd was appointed as a Local Agent to deal with application for land, which began to pour in from residents of Calcutta.
 In 1840 a road was made from Pankhabari.
 Nearly 30 privet houses and a hotel were erected in Darjeeling.
 The rest of the land was however under forests.

-By 1849 Dr. Campbell of Indian Medical Service, through constant process turned the inaccessible track of forestland into an excellent sanatorium and improved the communication system.
+By 1849 Dr. Campbell of Indian Medical Service, through constant process turned the inaccessible track of forest land into an excellent sanatorium and improved the communication system.
 Several European buildings, Churches and bazaar and hospital were built.
 A simple system of administration of justice was also introduced.
 Also started an experimental cultivation of tea, coffee and various European fruits.

-St. pauls school, the gothic architecture of darjeelingThe rapid growth of Darjeeling arose the jealousy of Sikkim Rajah who raised some rebellion against the British force.
+The rapid growth of Darjeeling arose the jealousy of Sikkim Rajah who raised some rebellion against the British force.
 In 1850 a punitive expedition was sent to the frontier on the North Bank of Rangit River.
 As a result of the expedition a portion of land of Terai was annexed to the British territory of Darjeeling.
 There were few Sikkimese raids during 1860s, as a result of which Dr. Campbell with a small force crossed Rammam River and made a treaty with the Rajah of Sikkim in 1861.
 This Treaty put an end of all frontier trouble with Sikkim and with annexation of Kalimpong in 1866 the Darjeeling District reached in its present form.

 After the independence of India in 1947, Darjeeling remained a part of West Bengal.
 From 1986, a powerful agitation began in the Darjeeling hills seeking an independent state in the Indian Union.
 The agitation ended with the establishment of the Darjeeling Gorkha Hill Council under the Chairmanship of Mr. Subash Ghissing and has been given considerable autonomy in administrative matters.
-This was an epoch in the History of Darjeeling.

 Source : Information is based on West Bengal District Gazetteers, Darjeeling, Govt. of West Bengal.

-gorkha girl in festivalFestivals of Darjeeling
+gorkha girl in festival

 The diverse culture of Darjeeling has given birth to different festivals.
 Theses festivals provides visitors with an unique opportunity to understand the local people and their culture.